 Believing in the skills of an individual or team.
 A coach stands up for their coaches despite their hesitations and self-doubt.
 This encourages coachees to believe they can surpass their limits and provides motivation.

 Open communication is of paramount importance for a successful coach-coachee relationship.
 Reducing uncertainty and focusing on understanding each other more, creates an easier path to a coachee’s goals.
-Whenever a coachee is ambiguous, or vague about his/her goals, a good coach will question, and reframe ideas on hand to properly articulate and truly clarify what is going on.
+Whenever a coachee is ambiguous, or vague about his/her goals, a good coach will question and reframe ideas on hand.
+This allows them to properly articulate and truly clarify what is going on.

 Unnecessary items that fill and become a mess in the physical, mental, and emotional environment of a person.
 The presence of clutter increases stress levels, drains energy, and hinders focus when kept unchecked.